-Subsequently, in May 2022, the subsidiary entered into the third memorandum of understanding to postpone the loan repayment period with the financial institution to extend the first loan repayment period from May 2022 to January 2023.
+In 2022, the subsidiary entered into a memorandum of understanding to postpone the loan repayment period with a financial institution.
+The financial institution agreed to extend the first loan repayment period from May 2022 to January 2023.

-In February 2023, the subsidiary entered into the fourth memorandum of agreement to postpone the loan repayment and reduce the principal amount.
+Subsequently, in February 2023, the subsidiary entered into the fourth memorandum of agreement to postpone the loan repayment and reduce the principal amount.

-As at 31 December 2022, the subsidiary could not maintain Debt Service Coverage Ratio (DSCR) and Debt to Equity Ratio (DE) as specified in the facilities of Credit Facility Agreement, which resulted in the loan becoming payable on demand.
-However, on 28 December 2022, the subsidiary has already received the waiver for such non-compliance from the lender.
-As a result, the outstanding balance of the loan as at 31 December 2022 are still classified as current liabilities according to the conditions specified in the loan agreement.
+As at 31 December 2023, the subsidiary could not maintain Debt Service Coverage Ratio (DSCR) and Debt to Equity Ratio (DE) as specified in the facilities of Credit Facility Agreement, which resulted in the loan becoming payable on demand.
+However, on 22 December 2023, the subsidiary has already received the waiver for such non-compliance from the lender.
+As a result, the outstanding balance of the loan as at 31 December 2023 are still classified as current liabilities according to the conditions specified in the loan agreement.